Said-Amarire/iptv-ecommerce-wp/README.md

 **IPTVero** is a **professional IPTV subscription website** crafted using **WordPress**, **WooCommerce**, and **Elementor Pro**.
 It serves customers worldwide with a seamless, modern, and fully customized shopping experience.

-> ⚙️ _Translations are handled via a WordPress translation plugin (e.g., WPML or Google Translate plugin), no manual JSON files are used._
+> ⚙️ _Translations are handled via a WordPress translation plugin (Google Translate plugin), no manual JSON files are used._

 ---